OlofH2/Before-Fab-Academy/docs/Compressing_photos.md

 I downloaded the program from this [site](https://imagemagick.org/script/download.php#windows) When Image Magick has been downloaded and set up it doesn´t appear as an app/program that you can open in your computer but you can use it as a terminal.
 I opened a folder with my documentation photos and wrote "cmd" in the explorer window.
 Then a window for a terminal popped up.

-When compressing photos, I set the width in pixels.
+When compressing photos, I set the width in pixels.......

 **Compressing videos using FFmpeg**